UBC-CIC/Quantum-AI/docs/text_generation/chat.md

     return get_llm_output(response)
 ```
 #### Purpose
-Generates a response to the student's query using the LLM and a history-aware retriever, incorporating context from previous conversations stored in DynamoDB.
+Generates a response to the user's query using the LLM and a history-aware retriever, incorporating context from previous conversations stored in DynamoDB.

 #### Process Flow
-1. **Prompt Setup**: Creates a system prompt instructing the LLM to help the student master a specific topic, engaging them in conversation and filling gaps in their understanding.
+1. **Prompt Setup**: Creates a system prompt instructing the LLM to help the user master a specific topic, engaging them in conversation and filling gaps in their understanding.
-2. **Contextual Question Answering**: Uses a retrieval chain to fetch relevant documents based on the student's query and chat history.
+2. **Contextual Question Answering**: Uses a retrieval chain to fetch relevant documents based on the user's query and chat history.
 3. **Chat History Handling**: The conversation history is managed using `DynamoDBChatMessageHistory` for the specific session.
 4. **Generate Response**: Generates the response using the LLM and returns the result.

 #### Inputs and Outputs
 - **Inputs**:
-  - `query`: The student's query string.
+  - `query`: The user's query string.
-  - `topic`: The topic the student is learning about.
+  - `topic`: The topic the user is learning about.
   - `llm`: The Bedrock LLM instance.
   - `history_aware_retriever`: The retriever providing relevant documents for the query.
   - `table_name`: DynamoDB table name used to store the chat history.